-Copies of these forms are available from the school office.
+Copies of these forms are available from the school office

-The Head teacher will countersign the report form before the original copy is sent to the Health & Safety Department immediately for a decision if the incident is to be reported to the HSE as required by RIDDOR.
+The Head teacher will countersign the report form before the original copy is sent to the CYPD's Health & Safety Section for a decision if the incident is to be reported to the HSE as required by RIDDOR.
 A copy should also be retained at the establishment.